hollypartridge/Online-Curated-GA-Project-4-FE/README.md

 ![Wishlist](/assets/wishlist.png)

 #### Wardrobe
 The wardrobe is my favourite feature as it was really fun to make and experiment with.
 It was also the most challenging part of the project.
-I created a old school window style div to store the products in a user's wardrobe.
+I created an old school window style div to store the products in a user's wardrobe.
 I did this by sending an API request to check what products the user has in their wardrobe and then mapping through them.
 Each product can also be removed from the wardrobe by clicking the 'x', which sends a `DELETE` API request to the server.
 I created a pop up window to explain how the wardrobe feature works for a better user experience.

 For the wardrobe I really wanted to be able to drag and drop products from the finder into the try on area to create outfits.
 To do this I used React-dnd and started by making the elements in the finder draggable using React-dnd's syntax and documentation.